zoonk/handbook/about/values.md

 We go ahead and do it.
 It doesn't matter if things aren't perfect.
 They never will be.
-We take responsibility for us and we do things.
+We take responsibility and we do things.

 Is there a bug in our software?
 We don't wait for someone else to report it.